pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## .
 (K's POV)

-K is doing well her home. she writes to P asking how he's doing. her parents get home after a late night at work, she has dinner with them. after the dinner, K received an email from P. he says everything is normal and he misses her. in the attachments are some cat memes. but she knows P. he's not lying but he's not telling anything meaningful in the mail body. she used the key "airdnaxelanitemew" the reverse of "wemetinalexandria" to decode the images offline and find a readable message in the metadata headers of one image, "C visited us today. i found out she is a fed. she's been hunting Red Tiger for a decade. but i think she already knows S is Red Tiger but she doesn't do anything to hurt her. i believe she's safe for us. don't delete the email. if you're under watch, it'll attract unnecessary suspicion. may we all be kind." she deleted the entire download folder instead.
+K is doing well her home. she writes to P asking how he's doing. her parents get home after a late night at work, she has dinner with them. after the dinner, K received an email from P. he says everything is normal and he misses her. in the attachments are some cat memes. but she knows P. he's not lying but he's not telling anything meaningful in the mail body. she used the key "airdnaxelanitemew" the reverse of "wemetinalexandria" to decode the images and find a readable message in one image, "C visited us today. i shared her your address. i found out she is a fed. she's been hunting Red Tiger for a decade. but i think she already knows Strawberry is Red Tiger but she doesn't do anything to hurt her. i believe she's safe for us. don't delete the email. if you're under watch, it'll attract unnecessary suspicion. may we all be kind."
+K sighs.

 ---